sunsibar/docs-software_devel/book/software_devel/99_docker/02_getting_started.md

  <figcaption>Portainer PiCam Demo</figcaption>
 </figure>

-Alternatively, run via the command line:

     $ docker -H ![DUCKIEBOT_NAME].local run -d --name picam \
       -v /data:/data \
       --privileged -p 8080:8080 duckietown/rpi-docker-python-picamera

 Note: The syntax `-H ![DUCKIEBOT_NAME].local` may be omitted if you are running the command over SSH.

-Note: adding the `-v /data:/data` option would persist the captured image on the Duckiebot's SD card.
+Note: Adding the `-v /data:/data` option would persist the captured image on the Duckiebot's SD card.

 Go to the following URL: `http://![DUCKIEBOT_NAME].local:8080/image.jpg`